Rheisen/bconf/README.md

 ### Example

 Below is an example of a `bconf.AppConfig` defined first with builders, and then with structs.
-Below this code block the behavior of the example is discussed.
+Below these code blocks the behavior of the example is discussed.

 ```go